Tony Kozina

 Tony Kozina (born October 23, 1970) is an American professional wrestler who is best known for his work in the Pacific Northwest especially in Extreme Canadian Championship Wrestling and National Wrestling Alliance.
 He has also made appearances in Ring of Honor, Pro Wrestling Guerrilla, Full Impact Pro, IWA-Mid South, World Wrestling Entertainment and Total Nonstop Action Wrestling.

 Professional wrestling career

 Training

 In the summer of 1996, Kozina started training with Billy Jack Haynes and "Maniac" Matt Borne and helped train others at North American Wrestling Asylum.

 Independent wrestling (1997–present)

 On October 20, 1998, Kozina defeated Torch for the newly created NWA Pacific Northwest Junior Heavyweight Championship.
 On July 21, 2001, Kozina defeated Scotty Mac to claim his sixth NWA Pacific Northwest Junior Heavyweight Championship.
-The title was vacated on April 5, 2002 due to inactivity.
+The title was vacated on April 5, 2002, due to inactivity.
 On January 14, 2000, Kozina won his first NWA World Junior Heavyweight Championship by defeating Vince Kaplack.
 In a rematch at the NWA 52nd Anniversary Show on October 20, Kaplack defeated Kozina to become the NWA World Junior Heavyweight Champion.

+In 2012, Kozina attracted criticism when he legitimately beat and choked out 16-year-old Ryan Kidd during the course of a match they had in Iowa.